 Plymouth College of Art in association with The University of Wolverhampton.
 Convened by Fiona Hackney, Professor Fashion Textiles Theories, AHRC-funded CARE: Co-producing Community-based Assets, Research & Enterprise, University of Wolverhampton.
-Co-convenors, Katie Jane Hill, Lecturer and Research Assistant, the University of Wolverhampton, and Mah Rana who develops a collaborative and relational approach through her jewellery making practice.
+Co-convenors, Katie Jane Hill, Lecturer and Research Assistant, the University of Wolverhampton, and Mah Rana, doctoral student at Birkbeck College, and Honorary Research Fellow, University of Wolverhampton.

 In ’The Sympathy of Things’, a BBC radio programme exploring the complex relationship between hand-made craft and designed, manufactured goods, Amica Dall from the architectural collective ‘Assemble’ defined two approaches to making: